andymeneely/project-timber-wolf/rules/RULES.md

 ### Escape Phase

 When the Escape Phase is initiated, all Gates close and all Security chits are revealed.
-Then, each character who has not reached an exit (Entrance tile) determines if they can reach it.--
+Then, each character who has not reached an exit (Entrance tile) determines if they can reach it.

 Determine and declare the number of Escape Moves your character will take to an exit.
 Ignore Plan tokens (Escape Moves do not need prior planning).
 Locked tiles are impassable.
 Exiting an Unsubdued Guard space costs one extra Escape Move per guard (e.g. two for one guard, three for two guards).
 Cameras and Pressure Sensors have no effect during Escape.
 Each leftover 💡 you have may be used for 1 Escape Move.